How much does it cost to resurface an asphalt driveway?

 Patching holes and cracks without resurfacing is a temporary fix because water seeps between the old and new material and opens up the holes and cracks again.
 Driveway repair costs $300 to $2,500 on average, depending on the extent of the damage.

-Driveways older than 20 years with multiple deep potholes, large cracks a quarter-inch wide, and foundation damage require replacement.
+Driveways older than 20 years with multiple deep potholes, large cracks a quarter-inch wide, or foundation damage require replacement.

 Asphalt mill and overlay